ksator/netbox_automation/README.md

 ## What is Netbox

 Netbox is a popular open source IP address management (IPAM) and data center infrastructure management (DCIM) tool.
 doc https://netbox.readthedocs.io/en/latest/
 code https://github.com/digitalocean/netbox

+## About this repo

+This repository uses Python scripts and YAML variables to:

+- configure an existing Netbox setup
+- get data from Netbox and generate ansible inventory
+- get data from Netbox generate yaml variables for Jinja templates

+This repository doesnt install Netbox.
+You still need to install Netbox yourself.